econoalchemist/COLDCARD-MiddleGround/README.md

   <img width="950" height="713" src="Assets/IMG_6688.JPG">
 </p>

 These stainless steel plates are etched with a grid on both sides.
 The grid contains the alphabet along the Y-axis and 48-columns along the X-axis.
 The 48-columns are split into 12 groups of 4-columns.
 Each of the 12-groups has enough room for 4-letters.
-Only the first 4-letters of each BIP39 seed word is required in order to restore the wallet as no two words on the BIP39 word listshare the same sequence of the first 4-letters.
+Only the first 4-letters of each BIP39 seed word is required in order to restore the wallet as no two words on the BIP39 word list share the same sequence of the first 4-letters.

 Use a marker to indicate the first 4-letters of the first 12-words on one side of the plate and then flip the plate over and repeat the process for the 13th through 24th words.
 Double check your work then use a spring-loaded punch to stamp the plate on each mark.